AdaCore/learn/content/courses/ada_2022_whats_new/chapters/enum_val.rst

 (because :ada:`T'Size` must be a static value)!

-We should note that these new attributes may already be familiar to GNAT users beause they've been in the GNAT compiler for many years.
+We should note that these new attributes may already be familiar to GNAT users because they've been in the GNAT compiler for many years.

 References
 ----------